freaktechnik/jetpack-panelview/docs/panelview.md

 `panelview` exposes a similar API to `sdk/panel`, however it offers less functionality, due to the content restrictions.

+For the usage of third party libraries together with the SDK, check out [this Toutorial](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Add_a_Menu_Item_to_Firefox).

 ### Content Items ###
 When constructing a panelview you have to add content items.
 These may either be buttons or separators.
 ```js